ylhyra/ylhyra_content/not_data/content/explanations/Cases/List_of_noun_declension_patterns.md

 Irregularities:

-*nótt has "tt" only in the some cases
+*nótt has "tt" only in some cases

 ***